Skip to Content

 When a child's parents separate, decisions regarding the care and support of the child must be made.
 If the parents are not able to resolve the issues of custody, visitation, or child support, a judge will.

-North Carolina law directs District Court judges to protect children until they reach majority (usually age 18) by determining what is best for the child when parents cannot agree or when either parent submits the issue to a court.
+North Carolina law directs District Court judges to protect children until they reach the age of majority (usually age 18) by determining what is best for the child when parents cannot agree or when either parent submits the issue to a court.

-Generally, the child and the parents will be better served by putting the child's welfare first and trying to decide what is best by agreement, rather than by litigation.
+Generally, the child and the parents will be better served by prioritizing the child's welfare and deciding what is best by agreement, rather than by litigation.
 Access to a child should never be used by a parent for revenge—the child's needs and interests should come first.
-In an effort to avoid litigation, mediation is required in order to encourage decision-making by the parents.
+To avoid litigation, mediation is required to encourage decision-making by the parents.

 If parents cannot agree between themselves, a District Court judge will decide who should have custody and how much visitation a non-custodial parent will have.
-When deciding on custody matters, the judge considers several factors in determining a resolution in best interests and welfare of the child.
+When deciding on custody matters, the judge considers several factors to determine a resolution that is in the best interests and welfare of the child.
 These factors include:

 • The child's age.